 Not for profit, Design, UX, Data visualisation, Development

 Highlighting the gaps in global disability data

-The Department for International Development (DFID) and Leonard Cheshire launched the Data Disability Portal as part of the Global Disability Summit on the 24th July.
-The portal collects disaggregated data from multiple sources from 40 countries.
-This data is presented on the portal in a series of visualizations across 16 development indicators, grouped into the four themes of inclusive education, economic empowerment, technology/innovation and stigma/discrimination.
+The Department for International Development (DFID) and Leonard Cheshire first launched the Data Disability Portal as part of the Global Disability Summit on the 24th July 2018.
+The portal launched with disaggregated data from multiple sources from 40 countries.
+This data was originally presented on the portal in a series of visualizations across 16 development indicators, grouped into the four themes of inclusive education, economic empowerment, technology/innovation and stigma/discrimination.

 In her closing speech at summit, Secretary of State for International Development Penny Mordaunt, said:

 As with any data sets from multiple sources we had to fully understand the limitations of what data comparisons could be accurately presented.
 In practical terms this meant understanding what we could show or compare without mis-representing the data and misleading visitors.

 We also wanted to take visitors on a journey and not present all the data in one go - by giving visitors complete control in the form of a data explorer, visitors would be able to make their own choices over what data they could see, and what comparisons they would like to make.
 This approach would not have given us the opportunity to present the data wrapped around any kind of narrative or ‘call to action’.
 Visitors would have been thrown in the deep end, rather than being given a broad overview with the option to dive deeper.

 Low fidelity is best

 We undertook a series of workshops where we explored different options the user journey could take using low fidelity wireframes and prototypes to quickly iterate through concepts.
 By using prototypes we could rapidly explore different options and react quickly to feedback, and give all stakeholders something tangible to test.